In search of higher Bochner theorem: Preliminary facts

 and which at the same time satisfy a difference equation of the form

 In the next lemma we deduce a simple, but very useful necessary condition for the solvability of the latter problem for differential operators of order $3$.
-Let us assume that a polynomial system $\{P_n(x)\}$ satisfying \eqref{Bis1} and \eqref{Bis2} exists.
-Define

-It is obvious that $\ad_x L$ is a differential operator of order less than the order of $L$.
+Let us assume that a polynomial sequence $\mathcal P(x)=\{P_n(x)\}$ satisfying \eqref{Bis1} and \eqref{Bis2} exists.
+Define \quad \text{and} \quad It is obvious that $\ad_x L$ is a univariate differential operator of order less than the order of $L$.
 Below we assume that the order of $L$ equals 3, i.e.,